Sunday, August 8, 2021

 Wednesday, August 11, 2021

 Tripped going out the door this afternoon.
 The Fuji went flying from my hand.
-My hands did that thing where it looks like I am juggling.
-Then the Fuji hit the top step, then bounced onto the third step before hitting the bottom step.
+My hands did that thing where it looked like I was juggling.
+Then the Fuji hit the top step and bounced onto the third step before hitting the bottom.
 The attached Minolta MD Rokkor-X 50mm f/1.7 is fine.
 The hinges around the rear LCD were bent.
 The body is scratched.
 The shutter still fires.
 The viewfinder does not display any images.
-When I adjust the shutter speeds dial, it moves but the shutter speed is stuck at 1⁄250 s.
+When I adjust the shutter speeds dial, it moves, but the shutter speed is stuck at 1⁄250 s.

 I am sending it off for repair.